The Oldest Town in Each State in the United States

 Michigan’s oldest town traces its name to its establishment by French missionary Jacques Marquette in 1668; Europeans had been settled on that land for over a quarter of century by that point.
 The town would grow to be commonly known in English as “The Soo,” which is more or less how to pronounce the French word “Sault.”

 The “Athens of America,” Annapolis was a booming social and cultural hotspot from its beginnings as a settler capital.
 It even has a European-style street layout rather than a grid, in deference to the English Queen Anne for whom the city is named.

 14. Jersey City, New Jersey — 1660

-Delaware Indians have lived in this area for, but Dutch, Swedish and Finnish colonists arrived in the seventeenth century when Henry Hudson claimed it as ‘New Netherlands.’
+Delaware Indians have lived in this area for at least 10,000 years, but Dutch, Swedish and Finnish colonists arrived in the seventeenth century when Henry Hudson claimed it as ‘New Netherlands.’
 Jersey City sprouted from the first village around Bergen Square.

 15. Charleston, South Carolina — 1670

 Charleston is a veritable hotbed of American history, regardless of its being South Carolina’s oldest town: it’s where the first ‘official’ shot of the civil war was fired, the first successful submarine attack happened, she-crab soup was invented, and America’s first golf course, museum and playhouse were sited.

 16. Peoria, Illinois — 1680